Near Sandstone in Pine County, Minnesota — The American Midwest (Upper Plains)

 Erected by Minnesota Department of Natural Resources.

 Topics.
-This historical marker is listed in this topic list: Industry & Commerce.
+This historical marker is listed Industry & Commerce • Railroads & Streetcars • Settlements & Settlers.
 A significant historical year for this entry is 1896.

 Other nearby markers.
 At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-Forming Blocks (about 700 feet away, measured in a direct line); Power (approx. 0.2 miles away); Crushing Stone (approx. 0.2 miles away); A Railroad Industry (approx. ¼ mile away); Sandstone Area Veterans Memorial (approx. 2 miles away); Lumbering in Minnesota (approx. 3.7 miles away); The Hinckley Fire (approx. 10½ miles away); The Great Hinckley Fire (approx. 10.8 miles away).
+Crushing Stone (about 300 feet away, measured in a direct line); Power (about 500 feet away); Sawing Slabs (approx. ¼ mile away); Forming Blocks (approx. 0.4 miles away); Sandstone Area Veterans Memorial (approx. 2.3 miles away); Lumbering in Minnesota (approx. 3½ miles away); The Hinckley Fire (approx. 10.7 miles away); The Great Hinckley Fire (approx. 11 miles away).
 Touch for a list and map of all markers in Sandstone.

 Credits.
-This page was last revised on September 6, 2022.
-It was originally submitted on August 26, 2022, by McGhiever of St Paul, Minnesota.
-This page has been viewed 51 times since then and 23 times this year.
-Photos: 1, 2, 3. submitted on August 26, 2022, by McGhiever of St Paul, Minnesota. • J. Makali Bruton was the editor who published this page.
+This page was last revised on August 23, 2022.
+It was originally submitted on August 15, 2022, by McGhiever of St Paul, Minnesota.
+This page has been viewed 81 times since then and 41 times this year.
+Last updated on August 21, 2022, by McGhiever of St Paul, Minnesota.
+Photos: 1, 2. submitted on August 15, 2022, by McGhiever of St Paul, Minnesota. • Andrew Ruppenstein was the editor who published this page.